Coyote Buttes South

-A permit is required for hiking in Coyote Buttes South; fees are $5.00 per person per day, with an additional fee for dogs at $5 per dog, per day.
+A permit is required for hiking in Coyote Buttes South; fees are $5.00 per person per day.
+Dogs must be included on the permit, and the fee is $5.00 per dog

 A 4WD vehicle with high clearance is a necessity for access.
 If you are traveling in a passenger vehicle, after turning off the House Rock Rd., drive to the apparent wash and park there.
 You will be able to hike to the trailhead from here, but it is uphill and through sand.